kstenerud/ubuntu-maintainers-handbook/Unsorted.md

 09:45 <@cpaelzer> so it is only masked on those arches 09:45 <@cpaelzer> 1.38 is the current version
-09:46 <@cpaelzer> you'd wait for the rertried tests to show up 09:46 <@cpaelzer> if they still fail you'd satrt to investigate case by case 09:46 <@cpaelzer> and then either open an MP to maske the tests on the linked repo 09:46 <@cpaelzer> or you'd open a bug/discussion for some package change (if you want to fix a test for example)
+09:46 <@cpaelzer> you'd wait for the retried tests to show up 09:46 <@cpaelzer> if they still fail you'd start to investigate case by case 09:46 <@cpaelzer> and then either open an MP to mask the tests on the linked repo 09:46 <@cpaelzer> or you'd open a bug/discussion for some package change (if you want to fix a test for example)

 WIP: